12zamu/github-certification-preparation-guide/content/FAQ.md

 No but be prepared, they are not that easy.

+## What is the format of the exam ?

+A MSQ (Multi Choice Question) test.
+Sometimes there is only one answer and whenever they are several choices, they say how many choices you need to check.

 ## When do I get the results ?

 Just at the end of the exam.
 You will see a detailled score and you'll receive a confirmation by email few hours later.